 There are two reasons you want to freeze your pee as soon as possible.
-The first reason is to provide you the maximum amount of time to prepare for your drug test.
-That way, you have clean samples on hand instead of stressing out over last minute details.
+The first reason is to provide you the maximum amount of time to prepare for any screenings.
+That way, you have clean samples on hand instead of stressing out over last-minute details.

 The second reason is that human urine is a complex ecosystem of microorganisms that will degrade over time.